3."

 It reads in high speed, but was still to slow and prone to more errors, therefore was the Micro-drive an middle-range alternative.

-A Wafer system from the 80's.
+A tape wafer system from the 80's.

 This device is not related to the SGM nor Coleco.